If you’re considering building a bowling alley, or adding bowling to your existing business, there are a lot of questions you’ll need answered.

 How We Can Help

-Building a bowling centre is a big investment and we’ve got the expertise and experience to help you navigate those waters and maximize your return on that investment.
+Building a bowling alley or adding bowling to your existing business is a big investment and we’ve got the expertise and experience to help you navigate those waters and maximize your return on that investment.

 We’re not just a supplier to the industry.
 We also develop and operate bowling centres under the Splitsville brand.
 We know exactly what you’re going through and we can help make sure you’re asking the right questions, bringing in the right resources, and thinking of all the details that can pop up when building a new bowling centre.
 When the time comes, we can make sure you’re getting the best deal on quality equipment that’s going to last through our partnership with Brunswick Bowling, the world’s leading supplier to the industry.

-Beyond building, we can also help you develop your business plan and your strategy for attracting and retaining customers.
+Beyond bowling alley construction, we can also help you develop your business plan and your strategy for attracting and retaining customers.

 Our goal is to make sure you achieve your goals in this amazing industry.